bithavoc/express-winston/Readme.md

     colorize: Boolean, // Color the text and status code, using the Express/morgan color palette (text: gray, status: default green, 3XX cyan, 4XX yellow, 5XX red).
     meta: Boolean, // control whether you want to log the meta data about the request (default to true).
     baseMeta: Object, // default meta data to be added to log, this will be merged with the meta data.
     metaField: String, // if defined, the meta data will be added in this field instead of the meta root object.
+Defaults to 'meta'.
+Set to `null` to store metadata at the root of the log entry.
+    requestField: [String] // the property of the metadata to store the request under (default 'req').
+Set to null to exclude request from metadata
     statusLevels: Boolean or Object, // different HTTP status codes caused log messages to be logged at different levels (info/warn/error), the default is false.
 Use an object to control the levels various status codes are logged at.
 Using an object for statusLevels overrides any setting of options.level.
     ignoreRoute: function (req, res) { return false; }, // A function to determine if logging is skipped, defaults to returning false.
 Called _before_ any later middleware.
     skip: function(req, res) { return false; }, // A function to determine if logging is skipped, defaults to returning false.
 Called _after_ response has already been sent.